Burnout for Clinicians: When the Therapist Needs Therapy

 Peer-reviewed findings that inform this clinical framework:

-- 27% of trauma therapists presented PTSD symptoms from secondary trauma (Velasco et al., Trauma, Violence, & Abuse (2022))
+- A 2022 review reported that 27% of trauma therapists presented PTSD symptoms from secondary trauma (Velasco et al., Trauma, Violence, & Abuse, 2022)

 The Stigma of the Therapist in Therapy

-There is a stigma, in the helping professions, around seeking help.
+There’s a stigma, in the helping professions, around needing help.

-It is rarely stated explicitly.
-It lives in the culture of clinical training, in the implicit messages about what it means to be a good clinician, in the way that self-disclosure is managed and personal struggles are kept private.
-It lives in the fear that seeking therapy is an admission of inadequacy, that having a therapist means you are not managing, that being the client means you are not fit to be the clinician.
+It’s rarely stated out loud.
+It lives in the culture of clinical training, in the quiet messages about what a good clinician is supposed to be, in the way personal struggle gets tucked away and self-disclosure gets managed.
+It lives in the fear that seeking therapy is an admission of inadequacy.
+That having a therapist means you aren’t managing.
+That being the client somehow disqualifies you from being the clinician.

 This stigma is, of course, exactly backwards.
-The research is clear that therapists who are in their own therapy are more effective clinicians.
-They have greater self-awareness, greater capacity for empathy, greater ability to manage countertransference.
-The therapist who has been the client knows, in their body, what it feels like to be held.
-That knowledge is not a liability.
-It is a clinical asset.
+Everything I learned in my own training, and everything I’ve watched play out across more than a decade of supervising other clinicians, points the same direction: therapists who are in their own therapy are more effective clinicians.
+They carry greater self-awareness, greater capacity for empathy, a better hand on their own countertransference.
+The therapist who’s been the client knows, in her body, what it feels like to be held.
+That knowledge isn’t a liability.
+It’s a clinical asset.

-Phoebe had known this, intellectually, for years.
-She had not been able to act on it until the flatness and the fatigue became impossible to ignore.
-When she finally came to therapy, she said something that I hear often from clinicians: “I feel like I should have done this years ago.”
+Grace had known this, intellectually, for years.
+She couldn’t act on it until the flatness and the fatigue got loud enough to override the shame.
+When she finally came in, she said something I hear from clinicians almost every week: “I feel like I should have done this years ago.”

 What Healing Looks Like for Clinicians